Here are the latest medication supply issues we are aware of. Last updated: 12 February 2024.

-Pharmaceutical companies have shared with us that they’re facing supply problems with the following Parkinson’s medications:
+Pharmaceutical companies have shared with us that they’re facing supply problems for various reasons with the following Parkinson’s medications:

 - Carbidopa/entacapone/levodopa 31.25mg/200mg/125mg tablets x 30 will experience supply issues until the end of February 2024.